ARGENTINA/ETHICS

 Responsibility, Transparency and Ethics

-As part of the project 100% Cierto, Thomson Media in partnership with Foro De Periodismo Argentino, FOPEA has been working with Argentine journalists to provide answers.
+As part of the project, 100% Cierto, Thomson Media in partnership with Foro De Periodismo Argentino, FOPEA has been working with Argentine journalists to provide answers.

-The first activity "Responsibility, Transparency and Ethics" was to help journalists strengthen their skills in verification, accuracy and independence, as well as to apply innovative journalistic approaches, such as solution and transparency journalism, to their own work.
+The first activity, “Responsibility, Transparency and Ethics”, was to help journalists strengthen their skills in verification, accuracy and independence, as well as to apply innovative journalistic approaches, such as solution and transparency journalism, to their own work.

 Due to the coronavirus pandemic the training had to be carried out virtually through self-paced online courses and e-workshops.

 The truth is that I liked the course very much and solution journalism surprised me pleasantly,” says Leonardo Herreros a journalist at Diario Rio Negro, Rio Negro.
 Patagonia.
+“It seems to me a very novel approach to our profession.

 Mentors